vaginessa/dns-wiki/FAQ.md

 > So I blocked my ads with ad server hostnames and IP addresses, why they are still visible?

 > There are [some limitations](https://adblockplus.org/en/android-config#proxy) e.g. Adblock Plus for Android does not allow ads to be blocked on https/SSL encrypted websites [due Android limitations], some ad-servers use a proxy behind it, and it's generally hard to filter JavaScript generated content, currently there is no element hiding addon for Android.
-The easierst way is to block ads on Android seems to manipulate your DNS/Hosts file, for this you can use [this](http://hosts-file.net/?s=Download) or [this](forum.xda-developers.com/showthread.php?t=1916098&page=201) Hosts file which getting regular updates.
+The easiest way is to block ads on Android seems to manipulate your DNS/Hosts file, for this you can use [this](http://hosts-file.net/?s=Download) or [this](forum.xda-developers.com/showthread.php?t=1916098&page=201) Hosts file which getting regular updates.
 There are [some alternative ways](https://sfxpt.wordpress.com/2011/02/21/the-best-ad-blocking-method/), but on newer Android systems they not seems to work anymore due some internal changes.

 > And why was Adblock Plus removed from Google Play Store?